-Farah is one of those menswear labels that has been around for as long as we can remember.
-As we prepare to launch Farah SS17 collection online at Stuarts London, we thought we would take a brief look back at the history of the much loved label that is only three years short of its centenary.
+Farah clothing is one of those menswear labels that has been around for as long as we can remember.
+As we add more and more stock to our online collection at Stuarts London, we thought we would take a brief look back at the history of the much loved label that is only three years short of its centenary.
 If you wanted to check out our fantastic Farah Clothing collection then please click here!

 The Origins of The Farah Shirt Making Business